John 18: Verse 11

+Heinrich Meyer argues that "the sword" is the original wording, and that "your sword", which is widely used wording in modern English translations, is an import, "against decisive witnesses", from Matthew 26:52.

-In the High Priest's Courtyard (18:12-27)
+In the High Priest's courtyard (verses 12-27)

-Jesus and "another disciple", or "the other disciple", who was known to the high priest, are taken to the High Priest's Courtyard, where initially Jesus meets with Annas.
+Jesus and "another disciple", or "the other disciple", who was known to the high priest, are taken to the High Priest's courtyard, where initially Jesus meets with Annas.
 The other disciple then brings in Peter.
 Unusually, John Wycliffe's bible translates τω αρχιερει, tō archierei as "the bishop".